m4r35n357/ODE-Playground/README.md

 CNS function Parameter | Meaning
 ----------|-----------
-step4 | The step size is reduced by a quarter step8 | The step size is reduced by an eightth order | The Taylor Series order is increased by two both | The order is increased by one, and the step size by one half both2 | The order is increased by two, and the step size by one quarter
+step4 | The step size is quartered step8 | The step size is eightthed order | The order is increased by two both | The order is increased by one, and the step size halved both2 | The order is increased by two, and the step size quartered

 ##### CNS plot (matplotlib diff graph):
 ```